 Maximum medical improvement is an important concept in every personal injury claim.
 However, this does not mean that medical treatment stops after you have attained MMI.
 You may still require medical treatment to maintain your current health status.
-Here are few examples:
+Here are a few examples:

 Why is MMI an important concept?

 Even after you have reached MMI, it does not mean that your condition cannot worsen.
 If you have developed a progressive condition such as arthritis, it can worsen over time.
-When making a claim you must take all these factors into account to arrive at a fair value.
+When making a claim you should take all these factors into account to arrive at a fair value.

 Free Consultation with a St. Louis Car Accident Lawyer

 Don’t talk to an insurance claims adjuster before speaking with The Hoffmann Law Firm, L.L.C.
 We can help you avoid making statements that may affect the outcome of your case.
 The consultation is free; you don’t pay unless we get you money!Free Consultation (314) 361-4242